Heerozh/spectre/README.md

 spectre is a **GPU-accelerated Parallel** quantitative trading library, focused on **performance**.

-spectre is a **GPU Enabled Parallel** quantitative trading library, totally focused on **performance** and **clean**.
+  * Fast, really fast, see below [Benchmarks](#Chapter-III.-Benchmarks)
   * Pure python code
-  * Using **PyTorch** for parallel computation.
-So yes, spectre can return a `torch.Tensor` type, use it in PyTorch Model directly without any performance loss.
+  * Using **PyTorch** for parallelize.
+And yes, spectre can return Factor as `torch.Tensor` type.
-  * zipline limiting pandas version at 0.22 for performance, spectre don't have this limitation.
+  * zipline limits pandas version at 0.22 for performance purposes. spectre does not rely on it.

 [Under construction]